One of the fundamentals of loudspeaker design is the tuning frequency

 is calibrated to measure 8.1 ohms (or rather, volts), sweep the frequency generator

 up and down and see how much variance in voltage there is.
 There

 should not be a whole lot of change, but it may vary a little bit, depending

-on the quality of your frequency generator and how linear it is.
+on the quality of your frequency generator and how flat it is.

 That is why you have the switch.
 To change easily between measure

 mode and calibrate mode as you sweep throughout many different frequencies.

 Now flip the switch to "measure".
 This loads